 Can You Sue if You Caught Coronavirus on a Cruise Ship?

 The coronavirus pandemic is still reaching its peak as of the writing of this article, and the CDC has halted all new cruises as of March 14, 2020.
 However, many cruises have already been quarantined because of coronavirus on board.
 This means that many passengers and crew members have already been exposed to coronavirus – and many more might still be exposed.
 It is up to cruise lines to ensure proper quarantine and screening procedures are followed.
 As such, a cruise line’s negligence could mean that you were wrongfully exposed to the coronavirus.
-The cruise ship injury and illness lawyers at Rivkind Margulies & Rivkind, P.A. explain how some passengers and crew members might be able to sue cruise ships if they caught coronavirus on board.
+The cruise ship accident lawyers at Rivkind Margulies & Rivkind, P.A. explain how some passengers and crew members might be able to sue cruise ships if they caught coronavirus on board.

 Can You Sue Cruise Ships for Spreading Coronavirus (COVID-19)?